codatio/codat-docs/docs/enterprise/tech-implementation/consent/considerations.md

 In our agreement with you, Codat acts as the Processor of your customers data, you will remain the controller.
 This relationship allows you to maintain full control over your customers data, including when deciding when to delete your customers data.

-You will likely want to provide the customer with an overview of TD Banks Security & Data Privacy policies within your strategic consent journey.
+You will likely want to provide the customer with an overview of your Security & Data Privacy policies within your strategic consent journey.

 #### **Manage Connections UI**